How Soon Can I See Results from Weightlifting?

-You can see some results right away from lifting weights.
+You can see results in as little as four weeks from lifting weights.

 Image Credit: Mireya Acierto/DigitalVision/GettyImages